gubaros/http-router/README.md

 Location: https://www.example.com
 Content-Length: 0
 ```

 Using a Web Browser

 Navigate to http://localhost:8080/example in your web browser.
 You should be redirected to https://www.example.com.

+### Epoll and Kqueue for Portability

+Background

+The HTTP server is designed to handle a high number of concurrent connections efficiently.
+To achieve this, it uses different event notification interfaces based on the operating system:

+Linux: Uses epoll, which is a scalable I/O event notification mechanism.
+BSD/macOS: Uses kqueue, which provides similar functionality for these platforms.
+Implementation Details
+Epoll (Linux)
+In Linux, epoll is used to monitor multiple file descriptors to see if I/O is possible on any of them.
+It's designed to be more efficient than traditional polling methods like select and poll.

+Key Functions:

+epoll_create1(): Creates an epoll instance.
+epoll_ctl(): Controls the file descriptors that will be monitored by an epoll instance.
+epoll_wait(): Waits for events on the file descriptors monitored by the epoll instance.
+Kqueue (BSD/macOS)
+For BSD and macOS, kqueue provides an efficient way to monitor multiple file descriptors.

+Key Functions:

+kqueue(): Creates a new kernel event queue.
+kevent(): Registers events with the queue and waits for events.
+Portability
+The server is designed to be portable between Linux and BSD/macOS by abstracting the event handling logic into separate functions.
+Depending on the operating system, the appropriate mechanism (epoll or kqueue) is used.

 ## License